jac459/NeeoHueDriver/README.md

+# DEPRECATED - THIS DRIVER IS NOW INCLUDED INSIDE THE META.
+USE ONLY IF YOU WANT TO USE THE ZONING FEATURE.

 # Hue Driver for Neeo

 This driver allows advanced interactions with Philips Hue (colors, multi-rooms, zones) and NEEO Remote (legacy).
 If you don't have the remote, you don't want this driver.